ygemici/osz/docs/howto1-testing.md

 --------------

-The first intersting point is where the operating system was loaded, arranged it's memory and interrupts and is about to leave privileged mode.
+The first intersting point is where the operating system was loaded, arranged it's memory and interrupts and is about to leave privileged mode by executing the very first `iretq`.

 You must see "OS/Z ready." on the top left corner of your screen with white on black, and something similar to this on debug console: